By

 They both took their seats and immediately sized each other up

-The potential buyer’s eyes trailed from Haran ’s large head to the house itself.
-He
+The potential buyer’s eyes trailed from Haran village

 “Nine million!
 Are you insane?
 For this old house?”